Cardinals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 4-5.
+- In nine games as the underdog over the last 10 matchups, the Cardinals have a record of 4-5.

-- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on five occasions.
+- When it comes to the total, the Cardinals and their opponents are 4-6-0 in their last 10 games.

-- The previous 10 Cardinals matchups have not had a runline set by oddsmakers.
+- Oddsmakers have not posted a runline in any of the Cardinals' past 10 contests.

 Cardinals Betting Records & Stats

-- The Cardinals have been underdogs in 71 games this season and have come away with the win 31 times (43.7%) in those contests.
+- The Cardinals have won in 31, or 43.1%, of the 72 contests they have been named as odds-on underdogs this year.

-- St. Louis has entered 11 games this season as the underdog by +145 or more and is 6-5 in those contests.
+- St. Louis has entered nine games this season as the underdog by +150 or more and is 5-4 in those contests.

-- The moneyline set for this matchup implies the Cardinals have a 40.8% chance of walking away with the win.
+- The Cardinals have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, St. Louis and its opponents have hit the over in 73 of its 150 games with a total.
+- St. Louis and its opponents have hit the over in 73 of its 151 games with a total this season.

-- The Cardinals are 2-8-0 against the spread in their 10 games with a line set by sportsbooks this season.
+- The Cardinals have an against the spread record of 2-8-0 in 10 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!